data-dot-all/dataall/pages/code.md

 - tasks
 - vpc

-These "core-modules" follow the same structure.
-Although not all the sub-components are present in all core-modules.
+These "core-modules" follow a similar structure composed of the listed sub-components.
+Note that not all the sub-components are present in all core-modules.
 ```
 core-module/
 ├── api/  : api definition and validation (in resolvers)